StylingKit/StylingKit/README.md

 pod "StylingKit"
 ```

+## Discussions

+All discussion are happening on the [public Slack channel](https://stylingkit.slack.com).

 ## Author

 Anton Matosov, anton.matosov@gmail.com

 ## License

-StylingKit is available under the MIT license.
+Except as otherwise noted, StylingKit is licensed under the Apache License, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html).
 See the LICENSE file for more info.